pytrackdat/pytrackdat/README.md

 A PyTrackDat design file contains specifications for all tables in the database within a single CSV file.
-The file consists of 'blocks' which correspond to the specification for a single table.
+The file consists of 'blocks' which correspond to the specification for a single table, based on one of the CSV files passed to the script.
 Blocks are separated by blank lines.

 A single block may look like this: